How to join

-Once the bid is accepted the potential then begins the new member process (the transformation process from potential to initiated brother).
+Once the bid is accepted, the potential then begins the new member process (the transformation process from potential to initiated brother).
 Some fraternities may refer the new member process to an associate or pledge process.
-Throughout the new member process the new member will be taught history, values, morals, leadership, and brotherhood represented by their respective fraternity.
+Throughout the new member process, the new member will be taught history, values, morals, leadership, and brotherhood represented by their respective fraternity.
 At the completion of the new member process, he will become an initiated brother of the fraternity.

 Requirements to Participate in Recruitment

-Chattanooga Lookouts Game, August 16th
+Chattanooga Lookouts Game, None

-House Rotations, August 18th
+House Rotations, None

-Chapter Recruitment Events, August 19th-21st
+Chapter Recruitment Events, January 12th-16th